markbergsma/pimatic-hue-zll/README.md

 ## Configuration

+An empty (default) configuration is enough to get started, if using Pimatic 0.9 auto-discovery and registering the plugin by pressing the Hue bridge link button within 30s on startup or discovery.
+The settings described below can also be adjusted from the Pimatic UI.

-A minimal Pimatic `config.json` configuration of the hue-zll plugin with Pimatic 0.9 needs only the plugin name:
+If you'd rather edit the `config.json` file directly, a minimal Pimatic `config.json` configuration of the hue-zll plugin with Pimatic 0.9 needs only the plugin name:

 ```json
   "plugins": [